The UST Herbarium offers the following services:

 - Accession and storage in the UST Herbarium

 - Training in herbarium preparionts/plant identification

 The UST Museum of Arts and Sciences was founded by a Professor of Natural History, Fr.
 Ramon Martinez Vigil, O.P. in 1870 at Intramuros, Manila.
 With the efforts of Fr.
-Casto de Elera, O.P. the collections particularly of the natural sciences were scientifically classified and catalogued.
-Before World War II, the UST Museum of Arts and Sciences was transferred to its present site, at the UST Main Bldg., Sampaloc, Manila.
-In 1988, a large part of the plant collection composed of 8 herbarium cases of about 8,200 specimens were transferred to the Research Center for the Natural Sciences at the 4th floor, Clinical Division of the UST Hospital.
-Since then, the UST Herbarium is continuously being replenished with new specimens through the collections made by the UST RCNS research team, graduate and undergraduate students.
-With the completion of the Thomas Aquinas Research Complex in November 2001, the plant collections were moved to its new and modern location.
+Casto de Elera, O.P. the collections particularly of the natural sciences were scientifically classified and cataloged.
+Before World War II, the UST Museum of Arts and Sciences was transferred to its present site, at the UST Main Building, Sampaloc, Manila.
+In 1988, a large part of the plant collection composed of 8 herbarium cases of about 8,200 specimens was transferred to the Research Center for the Natural Sciences on the 4th floor, Clinical Division of the UST Hospital.
+Since then, the UST Herbarium is continuously being replenished with new specimens through the collections made by the UST RCNAS research team, graduates, and undergraduate students.
+With the completion of the Thomas Aquinas Research Complex in November 2001, the plant collections were moved to their new and modern location.